-- 25 To implement business processes with their supporting IT systems that deliver business value, IT - teams need a continual focus on building in quality by applying the appropriate quality measures - 27 throughout all IT delivery stages.
-Continuous quality engineering is about continuous integration and - 28 continuous delivery supported by continuous testing.
-Also, it includes continuous improvement of - 29 products, processes and people. - The candidate recalls that built-in quality is the goal of continuous quality engineering.
+To implement business processes with their supporting IT systems that deliver business value, IT teams need a continual focus on building in quality by applying the appropriate quality measures throughout all IT delivery stages.
+Continuous quality engineering is about continuous integration and continuous delivery supported by continuous testing.
+Also, it includes continuous improvement of products, processes and people.

+The candidate recalls that built-in quality is the goal of continuous quality engineering.

-32 Book: sections 1.2 and 1.2.1 (not 1.2.2 and 1.2.3) and section 6.2.
+Book: sections 1.2 and 1.2.1 (not 1.2.2 and 1.2.3) and section 6.2.

-1 4.4.
+4.4.
 SAP and CI/CD pipelines (LO29; K1)

-- 2 Modern high-performance IT delivery teams (such as in Scrum or DevOps) aim to achieve - 3 continuous integration (CI) and continuous delivery (CD).
-This means that changes are integrated - 4 with the existing system as early and often as possible and the system is continuously kept in a - 5 state in which it is deployable to the live environment.
-A CI/CD-pipeline is the set of tools that - 6 supports continuous integration and continuous delivery. - 7 The candidate knows what a CI/CD-pipeline is and how it could be used in SAP implementations. - 8 - 9 Book: sections 6.1 and 6.2. - 10 Syllabus: section 7.2.
+Modern high-performance IT delivery teams (such as in Scrum or DevOps) aim to achieve continuous integration (CI) and continuous delivery (CD).
+This means that changes are integrated with the existing system as early and often as possible and the system is continuously kept in a state in which it is deployable to the live environment.
+A CI/CD-pipeline is the set of tools that supports continuous integration and continuous delivery.

+The candidate knows what a CI/CD-pipeline is and how it could be used in SAP implementations.

+Book: sections 6.1 and 6.2.

-- 12 4.5.
-Test Management Tooling for SAP Projects (LO30; K2) - 13 A test management tool for SAP supports the continuous testing journey of the SAP testing team. - 14 The test management tool should be aligned to support the IT delivery model in use (such as Agile, - 15 Scrum, V-model, and hybrid). - 16 The candidate understands what test management tools can contribute to SAP projects.
+4.5.
+Test Management Tooling for SAP Projects (LO30; K2)

+A test management tool for SAP supports the continuous testing journey of the SAP testing team.
+The test management tool should be aligned to support the IT delivery model in use (such as Agile, Scrum, V-model, and hybrid).

+The candidate understands what test management tools can contribute to SAP projects.

-- 18 Book: chapter 12, section 23.1.2. - 19 Syllabus: section 7.3.
+Book: chapter 12, section 23.1.2.

-- 21 4.6.
-SAP Test Automation & Tooling (LO31; K1) - 22 Because release cycles occur in quick succession of one another, testing can become the bottleneck - 23 when solely relying on manual testing.
-Spotting problems in software sooner rather than later can - 24 save rework and prevent delays in releasing the software.
-Automated test execution can support to - 25 meet the timelines. - 26 Test automation for SAP can be defined as: "automatically executing scenarios of realistic business - 27 processes for testing purpose, to get information about the behavior of the application to make - 28 informed decisions on the quality of the SAP system." - 29 There are 4 different types of test tool capabilities: test control, test design, test execution and test - 30 environment.
-Test Automation Tooling mainly focuses on test execution even though there are tools - 31 that are part of a platform that spans over all these capabilities that are necessary to successfully - 32 test your SAP environment. - 33 The candidate recalls the possibilities, advantages, and limitations, that Test Automation can bring - 34 to an SAP environment. - 35 The candidate recalls considerations for choosing test automation tooling that adds value in an SAP - 36 environment.
+4.6.
+SAP Test Automation & Tooling (LO31; K1)

+Because release cycles occur in quick succession of one another, testing can become the bottleneck when solely relying on manual testing.
+Spotting problems in software sooner rather than later can save rework and prevent delays in releasing the software.
+Automated test execution can support to meet the timelines.

+Test automation for SAP can be defined as: "automatically executing scenarios of realistic business processes for testing purpose, to get information about the behavior of the application to make informed decisions on the quality of the SAP system."

+There are 4 different types of test tool capabilities: test control, test design, test execution and test environment.
+Test Automation Tooling mainly focuses on test execution even though there are tools that are part of a platform that spans over all these capabilities that are necessary to successfully test your SAP environment.

+The candidate recalls the possibilities, advantages, and limitations, that Test Automation can bring to an SAP environment.

+The candidate recalls considerations for choosing test automation tooling that adds value in an SAP environment.

-- 38 Book: chapter 23 introduction, sections 23.1, 32.1 and 32.2. - 39 Syllabus: section 7.5.
+Book: chapter 23 introduction, sections 23.1, 32.1 and 32.2.

-1 4.7.
+4.7.
 SAP Performance Testing (LO33; K1)

-- 2 The SAP user may experience performance issues during certain business operations, and this will - 3 impact the productivity of the business users.
-To prevent such issues, SAP performance testing - 4 ensures that all SAP applications are tested adequately to give sufficient information about the - 5 expected user experience during peak load. - 6 The candidate knows what performance testing and its benefits are, including how various types of - 7 performance testing will help to improve the efficiency of business processes. - 9 Book: sections 38.1, 38.2. - 10 Syllabus: 7.6.
+The SAP user may experience performance issues during certain business operations, and this will impact the productivity of the business users.
+To prevent such issues, SAP performance testing ensures that all SAP applications are tested adequately to give sufficient information about the expected user experience during peak load.

+The candidate knows what performance testing and its benefits are, including how various types of performance testing will help to improve the efficiency of business processes.

+Book: sections 38.1, 38.2.

+Syllabus: 7.6.